 FACTORS THAT MAY AFFECT THE ISSUER'S ABILITY TO FULFIL ITS OBLIGATIONS UNDER THE NOTES

 The following risk factors relate to the Issuer and to the Group.
 The Issuer is the holding company of the Group.

-Risks relating to the economic and financial environment
+Risks related to the general economic and financial environment